-There are two submenus under the IP &MAC Binding menu (shown in Figure 4-68): Binding Setting and ARP List.
-Click any of them, and you will be able to scan or configure the corresponding function.
+There are two submenus under the IP &MAC Binding menu (shown in Figure 4-68): Binding Settings and ARP List.
+Click either of them, and you will be able to scan or configure the corresponding function.
 The detailed explanations for each submenu are provided below.

-4.14.1 Binding Setting
+4.14.1 Binding Settings

-This page displays the IP & MAC Binding Setting table; you can operate it in accord with your desire. (shown in Figure 4-69).
+This page displays the Binding Settings table; you can operate it in accord with your desire. (as shown in Figure 4-69).

-Figure 4-69 Binding Setting
+Figure 4-69 Binding Settings

-- MAC Address The MAC address of the controlled computer in the LAN. - IP Address - The assigned IP address of the controlled computer in the LAN. - Bind Check this option to enable ARP binding for a specific device. - Modify - To modify or delete an existing entry.
+- MAC Address The MAC address of the controlled computer in the LAN. - > IP Address The assigned IP address of the controlled computer in the LAN. - Bind Check this option to enable ARP binding for a specific device. - Modify To modify or delete an existing entry.